wavefrontHQ/docs/pages/doc/authorization.md

 Permissions always apply to all objects of a certain type.
 For example, a user with **Dashboards** permission can view and modify all dashboards.

-Wavefront is permissions with roles.
-The adminstrator:
+A user with Accounts, Groups & Roles permission manages authorization:
-* Creates one or more **roles** and assigns one or more [permissions](permissions_overview.html) to each role.
+1. Creates one or more **roles** and assigns one or more [permissions](permissions_overview.html) to each role.
-* Creates one or more **groups** and adds one or more users to each group.
+2. Creates one or more **groups** and adds one or more users to each group.
-* Assigns one or more roles to each group.
+3. Assigns one or more roles to each group.

 **Picture here!**

 Assigning roles or permissions to individual users is also supported but discouraged.
-Doing permission management at the role and group level makes it less likely, for example, that one user retains permissions that were to be revoked.
+Management at the role and group level is less error prone, for example, it's easier to remove a role from a group than from 15 individual users.

 ## Access Control